Lincoln Yards by Sterling Bay [Map,Timelines]

-The mixed-use mega development is helmed by Sterling Bay Companies, one of the most prolific commercial real estate owner/developers in Chicago, if not the country.
+Lincoln Yards is a mixed-use megadevelopment helmed by Sterling Bay Companies, one of the most prolific commercial real estate owner/developers in Chicago, if not the country.

 Sterling Bay Project Analysis

-If you aren’t familiar with Sterling Bay, we’ve provided a short project analysis on Sterling Bay below:
+If you aren’t familiar with Sterling Bay, we’ve provided a short project analysis on Sterling Bay below with an overview reflecting numbers as of 4.14.2021:

 And clearly, Sterling Bay’s activity is strongest in Illinois with projects in office space and retail comprising the bulk of their focus.